amitlamba/docs-und/docs/web/event-tracking.md

     }
 });
 ```

-Special parameters for charged event
+Recording more properties with the event -

 ```js
 _und('event',{
     "name": "charged",